Osedea/ng-intl-tel-input/README.md

 You can configure the plugin by changing the global object `intlTelInputOptions`.
 This will apply specified changes across all plugin instances in your application.
-All configuration options could be found in the [original plugin documentation][intl-tel-input-options].
+The vast majority of the configuration options could be found in the [original plugin documentation][intl-tel-input-options].

+### Global - Added Configuration Options

+**treatEmptyInputAsValidForm**
+Type: `Boolean` Default: `undefined`
+Treat the empty input as a valid form input, or the opposite when set to false, as the default for your application needs.
+The default behavior, when this property is undefined, is kept as per library standard (keeps state from last validation before emptying the field).

 #### Global Configuration Example